orbitalquark/textadept/FAQ.md

 library versions installed vary widely from distribution to distribution.
 For example, "libpng14" has been available for many distributions since late 2009 while the latest 2012 Ubuntu still uses "libpng12".
-Unfortunately in these cases, the best idea is to compile Textadept.
+Unfortunately in these cases, the best idea is to [compile][] Textadept.
 This process is actually very simple though.
-See the [compiling][] page.
 Only the GTK+ development libraries are needed for the GUI version.
 (A development library for a curses implementation is required for the terminal version.)

-[compiling]: 12_Compiling.html
+[compile]: manual.html#Compiling

 - - -